-Acts of Parliament Content / Purpose Local Government Act 2002 Requires Councils to produce statements of the intended LOS provisions, including the performance targets and other measures by which actual LOS provision may be meaningfully assessed.
-This is required in detail for each of the first three years and in outline for the subsequent years of the Long Term Plan (LTP).
-Building Act 2004 Compliance with building consents and warrant of fitness issued under the act and relevant regulations and standards Health Act 1956 Regulation and protection of public health in the district Requirement to provide sanitary works Health & Safety in Employment Act 1992 / 2003 Ensure the safety of the public and all workers (including contractors) when carrying out works Allows employees an opportunity to participate in the improvement of health and safety at work Health & Safety at Work Act 2015 The main purpose of this Act is to provide for a balanced framework to secure the health and safety of workers and workplaces.
+Acts of Parliament Content / Purpose Building Act 2004 Compliance with building consents and warrant of fitness issued under the act and relevant regulations and standards Health Act 1956 Regulation and protection of public health in the district Requirement to provide sanitary works Health & Safety in Employment Act 1992 / 2003 Ensure the safety of the public and all workers (including contractors) when carrying out works Allows employees an opportunity to participate in the improvement of health and safety at work Health & Safety at Work Act 2015 The main purpose of this Act is to provide for a balanced framework to secure the health and safety of workers and workplaces.
 Local Government (Rating) Act 2002 The funding companion to the LGA 2002 Permits councils to strike a rate or charge for any activity they choose to get involved in.
 Public Bodies Leases Act (1969 to 1980) Leasing provisions for land other than property held under the Reserves Act.
-Resource Management Act 1991 Sustainability of natural and physical resources Avoid, remedy or mitigate adverse effects on the environment Compliance with district and regional plans Take into account the principles of the Treaty of Waitangi Compliance with resource consents issued by Environment Canterbury.
+Resource Management Act 1991 Sustainability of natural and physical resources Avoid, remedy or mitigate adverse effects on the environment Compliance with district and regional plans Take into account the principles of the Treaty of Waitangi Compliance with resource consents issued by the ECan.
 Reserves Act 1977 Management and administration requirements for all land in the District held under the Act.
 Classifying reserves and sets out a planning process for management and development.
 Governs Council's ability to grant leases or licenses over particular activities or buildings within reserves.